eightbitastronomy/memobook/readme.txt

+Memobook Note Suite
-memobook, author: eightbitastronomy
+Author: eightbitastronomy
-license: see file, LICENSE, provided with source code.
+License: see file, LICENSE, provided with source code.

 A notepad/texteditor derivative for people who don't want to remember everything ever.
  -   If you commonly write down things you've learned in plain text files -- because there's just too much to remember --